When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Policy implications

 \subsection{Reconstruction incentives and resilience investment}

 Indemnity insurance typically reimburses losses on a ``like-for-like'' basis, replacing damaged assets with their pre-disaster equivalents.
-While this aligns with traditional notions of indemnification, it can discourage investment in more resilient reconstruction.
-Improvements that reduce future vulnerability---such as flood-resilient materials or elevated structures---may not be fully covered if they exceed the cost of restoring the original asset.
+While this aligns with traditional notions of indemnification, it has long been recognized that this approach can fail to reward investment in more resilient reconstruction: improvements that reduce future vulnerability (such as flood-resilient materials, elevated structures, or non-return valves) may not be fully covered if they exceed the cost of restoring the original asset.

-Parametric insurance does not face this constraint.
-Because payouts are not tied to realized repair costs, households retain discretion over how funds are used.
-This flexibility creates opportunities for resilience-enhancing investments that would otherwise fall outside standard indemnity contracts.
-However, it also introduces a policy concern: there is no guarantee that parametric payouts will be used for reconstruction.
-If funds are diverted to consumption or debt repayment, future losses may increase, potentially shifting greater liability onto governments.

-This highlights a role for complementary policy measures, such as resilience incentives, rebuilding guidelines, or conditional grants, to align private choices with social objectives \citep{Hallegatte2019}.
+In response, indemnity-based systems have developed dedicated ``Build Back Better'' (BBB) mechanisms, following Priority~4 of the Sendai Framework for Disaster Risk Reduction \citep{UNDRR2015}.
+The UK Flood~Re BBB scheme \citep{FloodRe2022}, launched in 2022, reimburses participating insurers up to \pounds10{,}000 in property flood-resilience measures \textit{in addition to} the cost of like-for-like repair.
+In Australia, Suncorp Insurance's ``Build it Back Better'' program \citep{Suncorp2025} provides up to AUD\,15{,}000 in resilience enhancements (cyclone shutters, gutter guards, raised utilities, etc.) for substantially damaged homes.
+More broadly, recent EIOPA/ECB work documents a diversity of European public--private natural-catastrophe schemes in which risk mitigation incentives are integrated into the indemnity architecture \citep{EIOPAECB2023, EIOPAECB2024}.
+A common feature of all these mechanisms is that they rely on the indemnity claims process: the loss-adjuster visit is the enabling moment at which resilience measures are specified, surveyed, and reimbursed.

+Parametric insurance does not, in itself, replicate these mechanisms.
+Because payouts are not tied to a loss-adjuster's inspection, there is no natural institutional moment at which to specify, certify, or reimburse resilience measures.
+Households retain discretion over how funds are used.
+This provides \textit{flexibility}, but it is difficult to deliver systematic resilience investments without further policy scaffolding.

+While parametric insurance \textit{removes} the (usual) indemnity constraint that payouts be tied to original-like repair, it does not, on its own, \textit{create} the positive incentive to rebuild better.
+Hence, realizing resilience gains in a parametric framework would require complementary institutional design.
+These could include matching public resilience funds, conditional grants, rebuilding guidelines, or tax incentives for adaptation \citep{Hallegatte2019}.
+Such design, however, is beyond the scope of this paper.
+Parametric and indemnity insurance are, in this respect, complementary rather than substitutes: hybrid (or layered) architectures combining a parametric liquidity layer with a smaller indemnity component, complemented by an indemnity-based cover that retains the loss-adjuster interface, are a natural avenue for future work.
+At the sovereign and portfolio level, an analogous question of how to optimally layer parametric insurance alongside reserve funds and contingent credit has been recently formalized by \citet{CaSa26}.